safierinx-a/Coursera_PML_Project/README.md

 # Coursera_PML_Project
-Submission for peer reviewd course project for the Practical Machine Learning course taken by Jeff Leek.
+Submission for peer reviewed course project for the Practical Machine Learning course taken by Jeff Leek.